4 Decorating Lessons from Anthropologie

 So let’s think about what ‘express your personality’ means, really, and how do we do it?

-If we aspire to make our home look exactly like a store catalog we love, does that mean we have ‘expressed our personality’ because we happen to love Ballard Designs catalogs?
-I mean, I do love to look at Ballard Designs (don’t get me wrong) but do I really want people to come in and say, “wow your home looks just like a {insert store name} catalog!”?
+If we aspire to make our home look exactly like a store catalog we love, does that mean we have ‘expressed our personality’ because we happen to love a store catalog?
+I mean, I do love to look at pretty catalogues and stores (don’t get me wrong) but do I really want people to come in and say, “wow your home looks just like {insert store name}!”?
 Hmmmm.
 That would disturb me a bit.
 Just sayin’.
 But maybe that is just me.

 To make our home a true reflection of who we really are, we should be striving to have a unique collection of things that other people couldn’t possibly have because we found them in a thousand different places and moments in time.